 In all fairness this doesn’t mean your kids won’t ever act like obnoxious beasts again, or that your boss won’t decide that you can handle six more projects even though you are already doing the work of two – but (you got it, it’s another BIG but), you will be able to handle it with ease.
 I mean that.
 When you are organized you can handle the curve balls of life without breaking a sweat.

 It’s true, you won’t magically create your ideal life overnight, but what if I told you could be enjoying free time on a regular basis if you just decided to implement a few simple changes.
 Those few changes would also radically reduce your stress and bring a level of peace that lets you truly relax.
 Clearing CRAP and getting organized doesn’t have to be a huge undertaking.
 As a matter of fact, I am advocate for integrating small changes, no more than a few at a time.
 It’s about creating a lasting impact and my Micro Change, Macro Result method guarantees that will happen.
 No matter how you work with me you’ll experience this method.
-If you are looking for life changing results then you will most definitely want to check out The Clutter Solution.
-It’s the most effective and most affordable organizing and clutter clearing program available – and it’s guaranteed.

 As you can probably tell from reading about me and my philosophy, I take a holistic approach to organizing.
 If you just need someone to make your room look pretty, I am NOT your gal (although I am happy to point you in the right direction).
 What do I mean by holistic?
 I mean that it’s about what’s inside and what’s outside.
 Our surroundings are a reflection of what’s happening in our head and our heart.
 It’s reciprocal, our surroundings also influence how we feel.
 They impact our health and our relationships, in very significant and surprising ways.